By Kym Campbell, BSc. | Updated September 30th, 2022

 5. Metformin Depletes Nutrients

-There’s an abundance of evidence showing that metformin use is associated with decreased vitamin B12 status.
+There’s a lot of evidence showing that metformin use is associated with decreased vitamin B12 status.

 A study on older adults found that metformin use was the best predictor of vitamin B12 deficiency [11].
 The larger the dose and the longer you use metformin, the lower your serum B12 levels are likely to be [12, 13].
 This is because metformin impairs B12 absorption [14-18].
 Given the importance of B12, this is bad news for women with PCOS.
-Pregnancy outcomes, vascular, cognitive, bone, and eye health may all be affected by a long-term sub-clinical deficiency [19, 20].
+A sub-clinical deficiency can affect pregnancy outcomes, vascular, cognitive, bone, and eye health [19, 20].

 Unfortunately, many women are not informed of this risk.

-As I explain in my article Vitamin D for PCOS, this nutrient, in particular, should be at the top of the list for most people.
+Learn more about the importance of magnesium for PCOS here.
+This article on vitamin D for PCOS explains why this nutrient, in particular, should be at the top of the list for most people.

 6. Side Effects Are Common